Lloyd P. Gerson

-Lloyd P. Gerson (Dec.
-23, 1948, Chicago, Illinois) is an American-Canadian scholar of ancient philosophy, the history of philosophy, metaphysics, and Neoplatonism.
+Lloyd Phillip Gerson (Dec.
+23, 1948, Chicago, Illinois) is an American-Canadian professor emeritus of philosophy at the University of Toronto.

+Gerson is a scholar of ancient philosophy, the history of philosophy, metaphysics, and Neoplatonism.
 He is a fellow of the Royal Society of Canada.
 He is best-known for his work on Plotinus, particularly his full-length translation of the Enneads that is based primarily on the Henry-Schwyzer editio minor (HS2) Greek text.